 Palm Springs Surf Club

-I'm a surfer, so I'm biased.
+I'm biased as a surfer.
 But even setting that aside: Palm Springs Surf Club is one of the most fun ways to spend a full day in the desert.
-Lazy river, wave pool, a restaurant with a coastal California vibe that mirrors The Sundune's whole aesthetic: sun-soaked, a little elevated, not trying to be anything other than itself.
+Lazy river, wave pool, coastal California food.
 Budget for it.
-It's a splurge day and it's worth it.
+It's a splurge day and worth it.

 Moorten Botanical Garden

 If Surf Club is the active afternoon, Moorten Botanical Garden is the exhale.
 Walk it at golden hour.
-It's genuinely soothing, the kind of place where you slow down without being told to.
 Cacti and succulents from all over the world, a pace that feels almost ceremonial.
-It's small, it's quiet, and it stays with you.
+Small, quiet, and it stays with you.

 Phylum

-Phylum is contemporary art meets high-design home goods, and it's essentially a taste of Modernism Week for people who missed it (or who want it without the crowds).
+Phylum is contemporary art meets high-design home goods.
 Even if you don't buy anything, you'll leave with opinions.
-That's the point of good design spaces: they give you something to think about.
+That's the point of good design spaces.

 The Flannery Exchange

-Free co-working space, boutique shops, a shop dedicated entirely to puppy lovers, matcha, coffee, and, this is the detail I keep telling people about, houseplants you can actually ship home.
+Free co-working space, boutique shops, matcha, coffee, and houseplants you can ship home.
 The Flannery Exchange is one of those places that shouldn't work as a concept but completely does.
-It's the kind of spot you discover by accident and then immediately text someone about.
 Spend an hour here in the afternoon when you need a break from the sun.

 Palm Springs in one frame: bold color, desert plants, architecture that earns every Instagram post.